6kts0/6kts0/README.md

 ## <h1 align="center">Faba!</h1>

 ## About Me
-Passionate about low level systems.
-My main interests and proficiencies are Python/Html/Css fullstack system design.
-Trying to gain skills to one day contribute to cool technology.
+Space systems maybe.
+My main interests and proficiencies are Python/C system design.
+Trying to gain skills to one day contribute to useful technology.

 ## Let’s Connect